 A student who withdraws from the institution must completely pay his/her bill in full and settle all obligations (financial and otherwise) before leaving the institution.
 Any other arrangement must be in writing and approved by the Director of Business and Academic Dean.

 The following three guidelines are used to determine the general acceptability of transfer credit:

-Seniors are those students who have a reasonable prospect of graduation during the College term then in progress and have received a letter from the Faculty inviting them to enter the senior class.
+Seniors are those students who have a reasonable prospect of graduation during the College term following the one in progress.

 Auditors are those students who do not wish academic credit.